slsa-framework/slsa-github-generator/CONTRIBUTING.md

 - [Install Jest](https://jestjs.io/docs/getting-started)

-tnThis project also uses several linters in order to maintain code quality.
+This project also uses several linters in order to maintain code quality.
 If you wish to run these linters locally, follow the instructions for each of these to install them on your development machine.